Rhosinjay-cyb/Azure-Firewall/README.md

 ## Conclusion

 This project demonstrated how to secure Azure VMs by controlling outbound traffic with Azure Firewall, and leveraging Azure Bastion for secure remote connection to the VMs while reducing attack surface.
-The project also demonstrate how to improve security solutions, in this case, enhancing the look and feel of the approved web apps by simply indentifying dependencies of the web pages and granting access to them via the firewall.
-Additionally, collecting of firewall logs and forwarding it to a log analytics workspace provided visibility and monitoring, reflecting a practical layered approach to cloud workload protection.
+The project also demonstrate how to improve security solutions, in this case, enhancing the look and feel of the approved web apps by simply indentifying their dependencies and granting access to them via the firewall policy.
+Additionally, collection of firewall logs and forwarding it to a log analytics workspace provided visibility and monitoring, reflecting a practical layered approach to cloud workload protection.

 ## Future Works

 To plan and implement the integration of Microsoft sentinel with the log analytics workspace (Project-workspace) and then collecting logs from Azure Bastion and the Virtual machines and sending it to the Microsoft sentinel-integrated log analytic workspace.
-Theses logs alongside the already enabled firewall logs would aid centralized monitoring and threat detection.
+These logs alongside the already enabled firewall logs would aid centralized monitoring and threat detection.